 When word about the Matthew Harty Mito Classic spread, Bob Sweeney, the former Boston Bruins player who is now the director of The Bruins Charitable Foundation, was so impressed by Jack and Michael, he wanted to be part of the event.
 He offered to donate signed memorabilia and match donations for The Matthew Harty Camper Fund.
 The entire North Andover community joined in to celebrate Matthew and support other children who were suffering from mitochondrial disease.

-Now, six years later, the Matthew Harty Mito Classic is a much anticipated event in the North Andover community.
+Now, seven years later, the Matthew Harty Mito Classic is a much anticipated event in the North Andover community.
 We are excited to expand the event as we partner with the North Andover Community Center and their student leaders who will join in to ensure that the Matthew Harty Mito Classic continues for years to come.

 2014 was the year Matthew Harty’s parents, Paul and Sarah, were going to send Matthew to Camp Korey in the summer.
 “We wanted to send Matthew to camp because we wanted him to feel that experience of just being a kid at camp, like everybody else,” Paul said.
 But, Matthew never got the chance.
 Just days after his 8th birthday, Matthew died of mitochondrial disease.

 MitoAction works tirelessly to support kids like Matthew, and in his honor, to ensure all kids with mitochondrial disease have an opportunity to attend summer camp or attend college.

 Proceeds from this event benefit the Matthew Harty Camp and Scholarship Fund, which sends children with mitochondrial disease to summer camp and provides college scholarships for Mito students and a student from North Andover High School.